Nesthäkchen's Youngest: Plot summary

-Similarities to Der Trotzkopf of Emmy von Rhoden
+Similarities to Der Trotzkopf

-Nesthäkchen’s Youngest shows substantive similarities with the earlier Der Trotzkopf series.
+Nesthäkchen's Youngest shows substantive similarities with the earlier Der Trotzkopf series by of Emmy von Rhoden.
 As daughter Ruth is Mother Ilse's copy, Ursel is Annemarie's younger self.
 Like Ruth Gontrau, Ursel Hartenstein also dreams of a singing career.
 Even the emigration to America is in Der Trotzkopf.
 There, Margaret's daughter Marianne is engaged to Fritz, who has become a successful businessman in America, and goes with him to San Francisco.
 After many years of separation, their American children return to Germany.